-Compensation Element What This Element Rewards Purpose and Key Features of Element Base salary Individual performance, level of experience, expected future performance and contributions Provides competitive level of fixed compensation determined by the market value of the position, with actual base salaries established based on the facts and circumstances of each executive officer and each individual position Annual cash bonuses individual performance objectives (for 2021, focused on revenue growth, gross margin, adjusted EBITDA, and new product launches, as Motivate executive officers to achieve critical financial and operational objectives.
-Generally, performance levels are established to incentivize our executive officers to achieve or exceed performance objectives.
-For 2021, payouts for corporate performance objectives could range from 0% to 125% or 150% for each objective, depending on actual achievement.
-Long-term incentives/equity awards performance objectives designed to enhance long-term stockholder value and attract, retain, motivate, and reward executive officers over extended periods for achieving important corporate objectives Because the ultimate value of these equity awards is directly related to the market price of our common stock, and the awards are only
+Compensation Element What This Element Rewards Purpose and Key Features of Element Base salary Individual performance, level of experience, expected future performance and contributions Provides competitive level of fixed compensation determined by the market value of the position, with actual base salaries established based on the facts and circumstances of each executive officer and each individual position Annual cash bonuses Achievement of pre-established corporate and individual performance objectives for 2022 Motivate executive officers to achieve or exceed our corporate and financial short-term goals that are aligned with stockholders' interests Long-term incentives/equity awards enhance long-term stockholder value and attract, retain, motivate, and reward executive officers Annual equity awards that provide a variable "at risk" pay opportunity.
+RSUs vest over four years and PSUs vest over three years subject to meeting established total shareholder return ("TSR") performance criteria.
+Vesting requirements promote retention of highly valued executive officers Because the ultimate value of these equity awards is directly related to the market price of our common stock, and the awards are only earned over an extended period of time subject to vesting, they serve to focus management on the creation and maintenance of long-term stockholder value

 Our Named Executive Officers also participate in the standard employee benefit plans available to most of our employees.
 In addition, our Named Executive Officers are eligible for modest post-employment (severance and change in control) payments and benefits under certain circumstances.
-Each of these compensation elements is discussed in detail below, including a description of the particular element and how it fits into our overall executive compensation and a discussion of the amounts of compensation paid to our Named Executive Officers in 2021 under each of these elements.
+Each of these compensation elements is discussed in detail below, including a description of the particular element and how it fits into our overall executive compensation and a discussion of the amounts of compensation paid to our Named Executive Officers in 2022 under each of these elements.